fschloesser/cmake-example/README.md

 # CMake Tutorial Chapter 5 - Independent library in subdirectory

 Now we can also move the information about how to build the library from the main `CMakeLists.txt` file to its subfolder `apple` and include it with `add_subdirectory`.

+# CMake Tutorial Chapter 6 - Depending on an external library

+Sometimes you just need to link an external library, for that you can use the `find_package` command.
+This command has two modes, Module mode and Config mode, that use `FindXXX.cmake` and `XXXConfig.cmake` respectively.
+If your library was found successfully you can use variables like `XXX_INCLUDE_DIR` and `XXX_LIBRARIES` for linking and including into your target.
+Some packages also export targets instead of these variables.
+There is no works for all here, you need to read the documentation.

+Notes:
+- If you add the `REQUIRED` parameter into the `find_package` call cmake will fail and stop if the package is not found.
+- You can specify subcomponents and a (minimal) version.
+- There are many Modules already included in CMake but you can also write your own `FindXXX.cmake` file for custom packages.